rufuspollock/rufuspollock.com/content/post/2016-11-26-fake-news-post-truth-is-it-new.md

 13. #Marketplace of ideas concept is fundamentally misleading - we do not converge on one truth like we do on one price [[tweet](https://twitter.com/rufuspollock/status/802427734169239553)]
 14. And individually we are far from perfectly rational - we usually ignore evidence contradicting what we already believe [[tweet](https://twitter.com/rufuspollock/status/802430642181079041)]

-One important point, that I did not get to elaborate on in the 140 characters: how the the closed information economy is contributing to fake news and post-truth politics -- and how an openness could address these problems.
+One important point that I did not get to elaborate on in 140 characters was: how is the closed information economy contributing to fake news and post-truth politics -- and how an openness could address these problems?

 A "closed" information economy is one in which we allow information -- software, protocols, (non-personal) data -- to be exclusively owned and controlled via monopoly rights such as copyright and patents or via secrecy.
+An open is one in which that information is open, free for anyone to use, build on and share.

 The current closed information economy has resulted in vast and powerful monopolies such as Facebook and Google.
 Thse companies dominate the online content space, acting as gatekeepers.
 Experimentation and alternatives mechanisms for online discovery of content have largely been eliminated -- along with competition.
 Financial incentives drive an echo chamber mentality: maximizing advertising revenue means maximizing time spent on the platform by filling users' newsfeeds or search results with "what they want" -- interpreted in its crudest sense as what they like and click on!
 This, in turn, has damaging effects on public discourse as bad information drives out good in an informational version of gresham's law (easy to digest emotional soundbites drive out nuanced, evidence based discussion).
 Meanwhile the power of these firms as gatekeepers allows them to keep the bulk of the value that users derive from online media even though these firms themselves do almost no content creation themselves -- they employ no journalists, write no blogs, do no general research.